- What are the chances of an unsolicited proposal receiving funding?

 The vast majority of our funding is to nonprofit organizations and public agencies.
 Historically, less than 1 percent of our funding has been to for-profit organizations; it has always occurred in instances in which the institution's project was an excellent fit with our strategies and we felt they were best suited to do the work.

-4. If we have one RWJF grant, can we apply for a different grant from the Pioneer Portfolio?
+4. If we have one RWJF grant, can we apply for a different grant from the Foundation?
 (Answer last updated on September 17, 2012)

 You may apply for multiple grants from RWJF, but each proposal must be for a distinct project.

-5. What are the most common reasons why a proposal is declined?
+5. What are the most common reasons why an unsolicited proposal is declined?
 (Answer last updated on September 17, 2012)

-There are any number of reasons why the Pioneer Portfolio may decide not to fund a specific proposal; however, some of the most commonly declined proposals are those that:
+There are any number of reasons why RWJF may decide not to fund a specific unsolicited proposal; however, some of the most commonly declined proposals are those that:

 - Are more appropriately funded by another organization, either public or private.